Social and economic inequality are not affecting our pockets, but our nation's mental health too. Kate Pickett and Richard Wilkinson write.

 The key is, in sum, the end of the socio-economic system as we know it.

 Richard Wilkinson and Kate Pickett are both co-founders and board members of The Equality Trust.
 Their new book, The Inner Level, is out now.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.